---force-reinstall Ensure that any user-requested package for the current operation is uninstalled and reinstalled, even if that package already exists in the environment.
+--force-reinstall Ensure that any user-requested package for the current operation is uninstalled and

 --freeze-installed, --no-update-deps Do not update or change already-installed dependencies.

 --update-deps Update dependencies that have available updates.

 -S, --satisfied-skip-solve Exit early and do not run the solver if the requested specs are satisfied.
 Also skips aggressive updates as configured by the 'aggressive_update_packages' config setting.
 Use 'conda info --describe aggressive_update_packages' to view your setting. --satisfied-skip-solve is similar to the default behavior of 'pip install'.